TomSB1423/Obsidian-Darkside20k/Projects/Darkside-20k/DarkSide-20k.md

 ## Location
-- It will be installed in LNGS Hall-C and will either detect WIMP dark matter or reach a 90% exclusion sensitivity to WIMP-nucleon cross sections of 7.4x10-48cm2 at the mass of 1TeV/c2.
+- It will be installed in LNGS Hall-C and will detect WIMP dark matter and reach a 90% exclusion sensitivity to WIMP-nucleon cross sections of 7.4x10-48cm2 at the mass of 1TeV/c2.
 [Labratori Nazionali](https://www.lngs.infn.it/en/darkside)

 ## Overall Structure
 General structure: